The Latest Happenings in my World

 01 May 2016

-Ausglass, AGDA and GLAAS Inc member Mark Brabham died 7th April, having sustained a serious injury to the head and remained in an induced coma since 9th March.
+Ausglass, AGDA and GLAAS Inc member Mark Brabham died 7th April, having sustained a serious injury to the head and remaining in an induced coma since 9th March.
 Mark was a respected and loved member of both the glass and ceramics arts communities as well as highly regarded and active member of his local community of Richmond, Victoria.
-He was the founding Director of Albert Street Gallery and the long-established firm Australian Combustion Services. ..
+He was the founding Director of Albert Street Gallery and the long-established firm Australian Combustion Services.
+[Both businesses have closed since Mark's unfortunate demise.]

 Mark BrabhamMark Brabham